 - NHS Digital EPS (Next Generation work):

-- Another secondary care system supplier is developing against the prescribing API, and more suppliers are engaged – both prescribing and dispensing systems.
+- Secondary care system suppliers are developing against the prescribing API, and more suppliers are engaged – both prescribing and dispensing systems.

 - Development of APIs for dispensing and prescribing system suppliers.

-- Prioritisation of technical developments and potential EPS enhancements continues – considering the value/benefits and technical feasibility.
-Further cross-setting stakeholder engagement and user research will be taking place on this soon – including a future CP ITG slot.
+- Prioritisation of technical developments and potential EPS enhancement continues – considering the value/benefits and technical feasibility.

 Real Time Exemption Checking (RTEC)